ell10ttp/news-api/README.md

 ```

 Articles are held in the `items` json array.
-Thumbnails, if present, are returned as URLs for the browser/app to collect held in the `extensions.thumbnails`.
+Thumbnails, if present, are returned as URLs for the browser/app to collect held in the `extensions.thumbnails` with appropriate attributes.
+The app/client browser would retieve the jpeg/gif via the `extensions.thumbnails.attrs.url` tag.

 To check which categories are available on a source: